-IMPACT OF THE COVID-19 PANDEMIC (CONTINUED)
+REPORT OF THE BOARD OF GOVERNORS

+Impact of the COVID-19 pandemic (continued)

 The Bank has ensured that all key/critical functions and activities continue to operate, with none having been disrupted to date.

 Liberia has a strong and resilient banking system with adequate levels of capital and significant liquidity buffers to effectively manage the risks they face from the pandemic.
 The Basel framework, around which the Bank's regulations are structured, provides for built-in capital and liquidity buffers for banks to draw on during times of financial stress.